Request a Demo

 Another common mistake with NPS is that it is not prompted in a timely manner.
 For example, many brands prompt NPS long after an experience has concluded, via email, SMS text, or web survey rather than in their app.
 This lag does not provide a cohesive in-app experience, and does not allow brands to close the loop with detractors with a note or conversation to understand the emotion behind their sentiment.

-But aside from how we at Apptentive feel about NPS, we know it’s still important to our customers.
+But aside from how we at Alchemer Mobile (formerly Apptentive) feel about NPS, we know it’s still important to our customers.
 To dig into the data, we’ve broken NPS out separately from the previous surveys section.

-The average NPS for Apptentive customers in 2019 was +25.
+The average NPS for Alchemer Mobile (formerly Apptentive) customers in 2019 was +25.
 For iOS apps, the score was +28.
 For Android apps, the score was +21.

 Average NPS

 The 2019 results are likely lower than you might expect as a “good” score typically falls between +40-50, depending on your industry.
 But we aren’t surprised.
-At Apptentive, we advocate for our customers to run non-biased surveys over NPS in order to truly dig into customer emotion driving sentiment.
+At Alchemer Mobile (formerly Apptentive), we advocate for our customers to run non-biased surveys over NPS in order to truly dig into customer emotion driving sentiment.
 The +25 score is lower than average because it’s realistic; our customers don’t just target their fans in order to get a high result.

 Lower scores are never fun on paper, but it’s better to look at customer emotion holistically than in a vacuum.
 We don’t want our customers gaming the system by inflating NPS because ultimately, they don’t gain anything from it.
 You cannot act on emotion you haven’t collected, and NPS doesn’t tell us a thing about what drives customer emotion and why.